Auburn Post Office

-The former Auburn Post Office building is located in the City of Auburn, 20 Auburn Avenue NE at First Street NE.
+The former Auburn Post Office building is located at 20 Auburn Avenue NE at First Street NE in Auburn, Washington.
 This is one block north Main Street, the historic business and commercial center.
 The main entrance is the west face on Auburn Avenue.

 Exterior

 The former Post Office is a small, single-purpose building.
 Constructed in 1937 as a one-story building, 60.66 ft wide by 83 ft long, with a covered loading platform in back.
 The exterior is red brick on a poured concrete foundation with sandstone trim elements.
 These include a horizontal band below the cornice, and engaged sandstone piers adjacent to the main entry.

 In the center of the front façade are five granite steps flanked by original wrought-iron ornamental lampposts.
 The wooden double entry doors have a transom windows above and large rectangular windows on either side.
 The remaining windows are gently arched wood windows with divided lights and poured concrete sills.
 Each features a soldier course of red brick at the headers.

 The roof is a lateral hip, with a metal cupola featuring glass panes and a weathervane.
 An east-facing skylight with operable windows runs along the base of the hipped roof.
 The original roof was tile.
 A raised, covered loading dock was constructed at the rear of the building.
 A cornerstone on the northwest corner of the front facade provides the names of the architect and the supervising engineer, the Postmaster General, and the Secretary of the Treasury that year.